TaitoUnited/taito-cli/docs/tutorial/05-remote-environments.md

 The first CI/CD build will take some time.
 Subsequent builds are faster as they use a previous build as cache.

+CI/CD deploys database migrations automatically, but not any data.
+You can manually deploy both database migrations and example data from `database/data/dev.sql` with `taito init:dev` or `taito init:dev --clean`.
+You can also import data from any sql file with `taito db import:dev FILE`.

 ### 5.2.
 Enable automatic integration and e2e tests for dev environment

 1. Enable `ci_exec_test` for `dev` environment in `taito-config.sh`: